Netspend

 Disclosure Forms

-In 2016, CFPB mandated that all prepaid card disclosures include specific language, are formatted in a universal way to their specifications, and are accessible digitally.
+In 2016, the CFPB required that all prepaid card disclosures include specific language, follow a standardized format, and be digitally accessible.

 Disclosure Forms